TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 Parameters | What they Do
 --- | ---
-time | interval between each echo feedback | intensity of each subsequent echo mix	| percentage of the original sound and the delayed sound
+time | interval between each echo (ms) feedback | intensity of each subsequent echo (%) mix	| percentage of the original sound and the delayed sound (%)

 ```scratch
 🎛️ set pan 3D of sound [MySound] to x (0) y (50) z (50) ::#666666